KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

   end
 end
 ```

+Once again, run the program to see what it looks like.

-If you're serious about learning this stuff from scratch, I highly highly recommend that you
+(If you're serious about learning this stuff from scratch, I highly highly recommend that you
 run the app each time after you update a line of code.
 You'll get to see it in the flesh.
 Way
-better than those wimpy screen shots.
+better than those wimpy screen shots.)

 Anyways, good job.
 Let's move on.